decompals/slinky/docs/file_format/segments.md

 ## `sections_start_alignment`

-Allows to specify different alignments for the start of every section of this specific segment.
+Allows to specify different alignment values for the start of each section of this specific segment.

 If a specific section is not pressent on this mapping then no alignment will be forced on the given section.